apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 take
 some time to train depending on the hardware, number of layers, batch size and images you use.
-For this particular case we only choose to train for 2 epochs.
+For this particular case you only train for 2 epochs.

 ```{.python .input}
 # Start the training loop